WOTvision/wot1/README.md

 If it gets funded, that is.
 It's not impossible - just hasn't happened so far.
 It even has a way of making money: as fees in article transactions.

+# Design goals

+- People follow other people on social media, but just "following" is not an indication of "trust".
+This project also adds the dimension of "trust" to the "follower" relationship, inspired by what OpenPGP did - a web of trust.
+You might want to follow someone but not trust them.

 # Tech documentation

 This is a repository containing an implementation of a blockchain which supports an unique feature set: asserting trust of information organised in JSON documents.